 , consisted of 150 levels and was one of the first games to include a Level Editor

-Tropes in Lode Runner
+Tropes in the Lode Runner series:

 - Ascended Glitch: The enemies have an odd artificial intelligence.
 These quirks have to be exploited in Championship Lode Runner.

-- Collision Damage: Touching the enemies from the side or having them land on the player's head means instant death.
+- Collision Damage: Touching enemies from the side or having them land on the player's head means instant death.

 - Cranium Ride: It's possible to stand on the enemies, and in some levels it is necessary to access platforms that are otherwise unreachable (the enemy mooks move more slowly than the player, even when falling, so the player can stand on their heads and walk off as they pass a platform).